stuartfowler/CEMT/Documentation/stereotypes.md

         ValueProperty~Property~ <|-- InitialProbability~Property~
 ```

-`InitialProbability` contains no attributes or constraints.
+`InitialProbability` contains no attributes or constraints and inherits from the built-in `ValueProperty` stereotype.

 This value property is used in the `SecurityRisk` simulation to capture the quantitative likelihood that the threat will be attempted, expressed as a percentage.
 For an engineering risk assessment of the system design, this should be set to `100`, whereas operational risk assessments that are seeking to cpature the residual risk of a particular mission or mission set, should set the `InitialProbability` value to a percentage that represents the expected likelihood of the threat being attempted during that mission or mission set.